World Mission Society Church of God: Opposition to construction

-In the past, the World Mission Society Church of God rented parts of collective buildings, but after 2007, church construction increased.
+In the past, the World Mission Society Church of God rented parts of the collective buildings, but after 2007, church construction increased.
 As the number of buildings of the Church increased, Korean Christian organizations held protests and filed complaints to interfere with the church's construction.
 They stated, "The reason we must oppose the construction of this church on its own land with its own money is that this church is a cult."
 Most local governments approved the church's construction, and approximately 150 church buildings were constructed over the 10 years following 2007.
 However, a few local governments, including Yeosu City and Ulsan City, rejected the construction approvals, citing complaints and traffic congestion.
 The World Mission Society Church of God filed administrative lawsuits.
 The Korean courts ruled that "the collective petitions from religious organizations and nearby residents are merely personal and subjective evaluations of this church and cannot be seen as objective evidence that this religion causes harm.
 It is difficult to view this church as an anti-social religious group or to see its activities as anti-social.
 The church meets the legal parking requirements and there are no legal violations."
 Consequently, the courts declared the local governments' refusals to approve the church's construction to be illegal.